 How to Make the Pepper Filling

 I made Dorie Greenspan’s stuffed peppers recipe for the first time while my dad was visiting back in 2010.
 I think the last time I ate stuffed peppers was my mom’s version with rice and ground beef, which he always adored.
 So I knew he would appreciate these.
-In fact, he asked more than once if they were ready to eat, especially after I gave him a sample of the filling composed of Arborio rice, spinach, onion, garlic, Gruyère and cream.
+In fact, he asked more than once if they were ready to eat, especially after I gave him a sample of the filling composed of Arborio rice, spinach, onion, garlic, Gruyère, and cream.

-The rice was made by bringing it and chicken broth to a boil, reducing the heat and allowing it to cook and simmer with the lid on.
+The rice was made by bringing it and chicken broth to a boil, reducing the heat, and allowing it to cook and simmer with the lid on.
 The addition of cream gave the illusion of risotto without all the babysitting involved with the traditional technique.
 Then mixed with onions, garlic, spinach and cheese, the delicious filling was ready to be packed into vibrant fresh bell peppers and popped into the oven.

 These pepper were marvelous, even the picky spouse agreed, but he needed to be coerced to take an initial bite.
 You know I don’t like stuffed peppers, he griped.
 But you love sausage and peppers, fajitas and other dishes with cooked peppers was my logical response.
-Truthfully, I think he was most worried that these were the entree, not a side dish.
+Truthfully, I think he was most worried since these were the entree, not a side dish.
 Thank goodness I was convincing as he ate every single bite!

 Tips for Making the Stuffed Peppers